biojs/edu/tutorials/howToCreate.md

 Normally you would now publish your package to npm and github.

 **TODO** Here we only show you how to publish it to github.
+-->

 Congratulations!
-Your component is now on npm and part of Biojs 2.
-It is ready to be used by everybody.
+You wrote your very first Biojs 2 Component.
+You can now publish it on github and it is ready to be used by everybody.
+Furthermore, consider to publish your future components to npm.
+We will provide you with a tutorial for [that]().
-In the next tutorial, you will learn [how to create a visualization component](howToCreateVis.html) using your newly build __biojs.io.contributors__ component.
+In the next tutorial, you will learn [how to create a visualization component](howToCreateVis.html) using your newly build __biojs.io.graduates__ component.